wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 ## What are LLMs, and why do they matter

-Let's start with the basics.
-A Large Language Model (LLM) is a neural network trained on massive amounts of data to understand and generate human-like text.
+A large language model (LLM) is a neural network trained on massive amounts of data to understand and generate human-like text.
+It can be used for many different purposes.
+LLMs sound like a new thing, but they aren't.

 ### A brief history